Rheoli Adnoddau Dynol (MSc)

 This programme is accredited by the Chartered Institute of Personnel and Development (CIPD).

 Meini prawf derbyn

-Suitable for applicants who possess a minimum 2:1 honours degree (GPA approximately 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved university or the international equivalent.
+Candidates will normally have a minimum 2:1 degree (GPA 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved institution or the international equivalent.

-If English is not your first language you are required to obtain a minimum IELTS score of 7.0 with a minimum of 6.0 in each category (or an equivalent English language qualification).
+Applicants whose first language is not English are required to obtain a minimum IELTS score of 7.0 with a minimum of 6.0 in each category (or an equivalent English language qualification).